Valence Modifications in Hygroscopic VI3 Degraded Crystals via Soft X-Ray Synchrotron Radiation: Introduction

 \section{Introduction}

 The family of two-dimensional (2D) materials has considerably expanded with the discovery of van der Waals crystals, with major consequences for the landscape of functional materials due to different properties emerging when moving from single crystals to monolayers or heterostructures \cite{Gibertini2019,Kajale2024}.
 Among them, triiodides XI\textsubscript{3} (X = Cr, V) stand out for their long-range magnetic properties and rich temperature-dependent phase diagram, with promising applications in the field of spin- and orbitronics \cite{Huang2017,Jiang2018a,Jiang2018b,Huang2018,Zhang2022,Fernandez2020}.
 In particular, VI\textsubscript{3} shows ferromagnetism down to monolayer thickness \cite{Lin2021} characterized by a reduced spin dimensionality \cite{DeVita2024}, a spin reorientation transition \cite{Hao2021}, and a large orbital magnetic moment at \SI{2}{\K} \cite{Hovancik2023} that gets quenched in proximity of the spin reorientation \cite{DeVita2024}.
 Conversely, it has been noted that XI\textsubscript{3} are highly unstable under ambient conditions, making their handling challenging.
-The instability is mostly driven by reaction to moisture, since H\textsubscript{2}O hydrates the crystal by replacing the I\textsuperscript{-} ligands coordinated with the metallic centers.
-This leads the surface of bulk VI\textsubscript{3} crystals to decompose into droplets, losing their crystallographic and magnetic properties, even in presence of protective oil layers \cite{Kratochvilova2022,Mastrippolito2022,Wang2023}.
-In this sense, VI\textsubscript{3} shares its hygroscopicity with CrI\textsubscript{3}, whose flakes degrade via photocatalytic substitution of iodine by water, a process accelerated by light illumination \cite{Shcherbakov2018}.
+The water solvation of VI\textsubscript{3} generates a variety of hydrated and solvated cationic vanadium ions, leading to a mixed valence state combining 3+, 4+ and 5+.
+In water solution, VI\textsubscript{3} crystal structure is fully solvated by water molecules, leading to the formation of black droplets of V(H\textsubscript{2}O)\textsubscript{6}\cite{Krakowiak2012}, \textit{i.e.} losing their crystallographic and magnetic properties, even in presence of protective oil layers \cite{Kratochvilova2022,Mastrippolito2022,Wang2023}.
+In this sense, VI\textsubscript{3} shares its hygroscopicity with CrI\textsubscript{3} .
+It has been shown that in the latter case light illumination can play a role in the formation of aquachromium iodides. \cite{Shcherbakov2018}.
 A road towards leveraging the hygroscopicity the same way as for more stable sister compounds, such as CrCl\textsubscript{3} \cite{Paolucci2024}, appears more challenging.